Improve your Chinese in one of Asia’s most dynamic cities.

 - Minimum 3.0 cumulative GPA

 Based on their applications, students are provisionally placed in one of the courses below.
-Final placement occurs in Beijing.
+Final placement occurs in Beijing after students take a placement test.

 Chinese O1101x-O1102y.
 Elementary Chinese (first-year level).